aparekatt27/Music_Survey_Stats/README.md

 # Music_Survey_Stats

-I had collected data by conducting a survey.
+I had collected data related to Music by conducting a survey.
 Inside this jupyter notebook you will find my take on discovering insights using statistics.

 Libraries used